Family & Domestic Relations Law

 E-mail: jmcconne@richmond.edu

-The Commission is an interdisciplinary body within the Bar Association, interested in family law issues affecting children.
-It helps to educate lawyers, judges, physicians and the public on the needs of children, and pushes law reform in this area.
-It has been an advocate of a state wide system of family courts.
+The Commission is an interdisciplinary body within the Bar Association that is interested in family law issues affecting children.
+It helps educate lawyers, judges, physicians, and the public about children's needs and promotes law reform in this area.
+It has been an advocate of a statewide system of family courts.

 Continuing Legal Education